 Release of April 16, 2020

 Release description: the first public release of the database.
-The link.
+Can be downloaded here.